Visit the Florida Keys Hawkwatch at Curry Hammock State Park

 Q: 3 –Will volunteers receive some kind of training or orientation?

 A: Yes!
-In order for the data gathered during the 2012 season to effective and consistent with the previous 12 years of monitoring at FKH, counters must closely follow a set of guidelines.
+In order for the data gathered during each season to be effective and consistent with historic monitoring data at FKH, counters must closely follow a set of guidelines.
 The training entails going over site protocols – how we establish whether birds are or are not engaged in migratory activity, how we enter data sheets and how we keep a standardized format of monitoring – and familiarization with the site’s topography and flight patterns.
 The successful identification of raptors in flight is important to this project, therefore the official counters will always be willing to share I.D. tips and species information with volunteers and visitors.
 Regardless of a participant’s level of experience, there is always much to learn at a hawkwatch.
 Additionally, interpretive material will be available at the site.

 Q: 4 – What do volunteers need to bring to the hawkwatch?

 A: All volunteers should have their own pair of binoculars.
 These will be important for spotting migrating raptors flying high.
 Spotting scopes will be available at the observation deck for all volunteers, but volunteers are encouraged to bring their own if they have any.
 Although the observation deck is mostly under shade throughout the day, volunteers are encouraged to bring a hat or cap, sunglasses, sun block, and a water bottle.
 A compact folding beach chair could be helpful for those participants that might need one, but considering the relatively tight space on the observation deck, we must limit their number.
 If you have a favorite field guide, bring it – FKH will have a number of books and field guides on site, along with additional literature to help volunteers and visitors with raptor identification.